 I've since found out that Magnolia has a much more interesting history than my memories of homemade millionaire shortbread.

 The Magnolia tree's flowers are so unusual because they belong to a genus older then bees.
 Its carpels (the female reproductive part) are extremely tough and evolved to be pollinated (we think) by beetles.
 It shares similar traits with other plants (Amborella and Nymphaea), that are found at the base of the flowering plant Angiosperm family tree.

-The natural range of the magnolia has a 'disjunct distribution', i.e. two or more groups that are closely related but are separated by geography.
+The natural range of the magnolia has a 'disjunct distribution', i.e. two or more closely related groups separated by geography.
 They can be found in East and Southeast Asia and North and South America, including the West Indies.